SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 *The Machine Learning Cycle - Source: [https://acloudguru.com](https://acloudguru.com/)*

-The ML Cycle is a series of steps from fetching your data, cleaning an preparing it, model training and evaluation to production deployment as well as monitoring and evaluation.
-It gives you a good overview on what you have to do to develop, train and deploy your model to production.
+The ML Cycle is a series of steps from fetching your data, cleaning and preparing it, model training and evaluation, and finally, production deployment and monitoring and evaluation.
+It gives you a good overview of what you have to do to develop, train, and deploy your model to production.

 <br>